bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 nothing has happened during shipping/storage you should run the tests before starting the assembly.
 Power on the Crazyflie 2.0 using a USB source (either computer or charger) and check the results of the test below.
-Note that it’s important to keep the Crazyflie 2.0 still during the test and away from strong magnetic sources.
+Note that it’s important to hold the Crazyflie 2.0 steady during the test and away from strong magnetic sources.
 {% endsi_intro %}